Takahashi FS-60Q Review

 4) The FS-60Q has a much flatter field than the FS-60C, so extended objects look great and image really well too.

-The FS-60Q is a specialist scope and of course you can get much more sheer performance for the same cost in a larger aperture.
+The FS-60Q is a specialist scope and you can get much more sheer performance for the same cost in a larger aperture.
 But it still gets my highest recommendation, if you’re looking for an ultra-portable refractor with a huge range of capabilities.